 “The CPSC is committed to protecting consumers and families from products that pose a fire, electrical, chemical, or mechanical hazard or can injure children,” according to the agency’s website.
 “The CPSC’s work to ensure the safety of consumer products – such as toys, cribs, power tools, cigarette lighters, and household chemicals – contributed significantly to the 30 percent decline in the rate of deaths and injuries associated with consumer products over the past 30 years.”

 Check www.cpsc.gov often for the latest news about potentially dangerous products.
-If you or a loved one have been injured by a defective product, contact a Georgia Personal Injury Attorney as soon as possible.
+If you or a loved one have been injured by a defective product, contact a attorney as soon as possible.
 You may be entitled to compensation.
 Call MLN Law at 404-531-9700 to schedule a free consultation.